 Given a matrix M and r < n, rigidity of the matrix $M(R_M(r))$ is the number of entries of the matrix that we need to change to bring the rank below r.

-- A natural linear algebraic optimisation problem, that arises in control theory. - Interesting in a circuit complexity theory setting.
-Highly rigid linear transformations(matrices) have some "nice" size-depth tradeoff in circuits computing them [Val77]. - Different variations of the problem, norm bounded change.
+- A natural linear algebraic optimisation problem; and it arises in control theory. - Interesting in a circuit complexity theory setting.
+Highly rigid linear transformations(matrices) have some "nice" size lowerbounds for log-depth circuits computing them [Val77].